-Based on the testimony of the landlord's agent, I find that the tenant was served with a notice to end tenancy for non-payment of rent on September 25, 2011, by registered mail.
+Based on the testimony of the landlord's agent, I find that the tenant was served with a notice to end tenancy for non-payment of rent on October 4, 2014 by posting to the door.
+The landlord's agent stated the tenant acknowledged receiving the notice as she attended his office to discuss the matter.

 The notice informed the tenant that the notice would be cancelled if the rent was paid within five days.
 The notice also explains the tenant had five days to dispute the notice.